edwinb/Idris2-boot/docs/proofs/definitional.rst

 Propositions and Judgments
 ==========================

-Propositions are the subject of our proofs, before the proof then we can't formally say if they are true or not.
+Propositions are the subject of our proofs.
+Before the proof, we can't formally say if they are true or not.
 If the proof is successful then the result is a 'judgment'.
 For instance, if the ``proposition`` is,

 +-------+
 | 1+1=2 |